Methodology · Last updated June 8, 2026

 03

-Single-leg knockout matches have higher variance than group stages.
+Single-leg knockouts have higher variance than group stages.
 Confidence indicators reflect this, but tail outcomes remain harder to forecast.

 04